shivannis/xandr-docs-public/xandr-docs/articles/invest/cross-device-reporting.md

 Reporting on cross-device targeting and measurement is available in the Member Analytics report, the Device Analytics report, and the Data Usage report, as well as on the **Analytics** tab for the augmented line item.

 > [!NOTE]
-> Cross Device Metrics on the Line Item Analytics tab includes data for the last 60 days only.
+> Cross-Device Metrics on the Line Item Analytics tab includes data for the last 60 days only.

 ## Reports with Cross-Device metrics